 Upcoming Comment Deadlines and Events

-FTC Requests Comments on Digital “Dark Patterns.”
+FTC Requests Comments on Digital “Dark Patterns”.
 Submissions are due May 29 on the FTC’s Request for Comments on “digital dark patterns,” which is a term used to describe a range of potentially deceptive user interface designs on websites and applications.
-Specifically, the FTC is seeking comment on several topics that were discussed at its April 29 event – Bringing Dark Patterns to Light: An FTC Workshop.
-That workshop examined the ways in which user interfaces can have the intentional or unintentional effects of obscuring, subverting, or impairing consumer autonomy or decision-making.
+Specifically, the FTC is seeking comment on several topics that were discussed at its April 29 event – Bringing Dark Patterns to Light: An FTC Workshop, which examined the ways in which user interfaces can have the intentional or unintentional effect of obscuring, subverting, or impairing consumer autonomy or decision-making.
 The workshop considered how dark patterns differ from sales tactics used by brick-and-mortar stores; whether some groups of consumers are unfairly targeted; and whether there are additional rules or standards needed to protect consumers.

 CFPB Seeks Input on Financial Institutions’ Use of AI.
-Comments are due July 1 (extended from June 1) on a Request for Information released collectively by the CFPB; the Board of Governors of the Federal Reserve System’s Bureau of Consumer Financial Protection; the Federal Deposit Insurance Corporation; the National Credit Union Administration; and the Office of the Comptroller of the Currency.
-The five agencies, which routinely coordinate to offer interagency guidance, are gathering information on financial institutions’ use of artificial intelligence (AI) for fraud prevention, the personalization of services, credit underwriting, and a number of other operations.
+Comments are due June 1 on a Request for Information released by the CFPB; the Board of Governors of the Federal Reserve System’s Bureau of Consumer Financial Protection; the Federal Deposit Insurance Corporation; the National Credit Union Administration; and the Office of the Comptroller of the Currency.
+The five agencies are gathering information on financial institutions’ use of artificial intelligence (AI) for fraud prevention, the personalization of services, credit underwriting, and a number of other operations.
 Among other things, the Request for Information seeks comment to understand the use of AI; appropriate governance and risk management controls over AI; and challenges in developing and managing AI.